filamentphp/filament/packages/actions/docs/10-upgrade-guide.md

         FileUpload::make('file'),
     ])
 ```

-In v3, if your Action uses a form like the above example, you'll need to change how your action logic is called.
-Otherwise, the function will be called when the action modal attempts to load, which may cause errors.
+In v3, passing a string to the `action()` hard-wires it to run that action when the trigger button is clicked, so it does not open a modal.

-It is recommended to place your logic in a closure instead.
-See the [Action documentation](https://filamentphp.com/docs/3.x/actions/overview) for more information.
+It is recommended to place your logic in a closure function instead.
+See the [documentation](overview) for more information.

-If you absolutely need the action logic to be in a separate function, you can use `Closure::fromCallable()`:
+One easy alternative is using `Closure::fromCallable()`:

 ```php
 Action::make('import_data')
     ->action(Closure::fromCallable([$this, 'importData']))